It’s a well-known fact that everyone is NOT your target customer.

 2) Wholesale Merchants – people buying from other businesses in order to sell in their own stores.

-Going into further details about our clients we can divide the first category according to its gender and purpose of buying: women, who are shopping for themselves, and men, purchasing for their women.
+Going into further details about your potential clients we can divide the first category according to its gender and purpose of buying: women, who are shopping for themselves, and men, purchasing for their women.
 Finally, meet Paulina and Steve, Chic Bling’s buyer personas:

-Knowing at least this kind of information will help us make our marketing campaigns more “alive”.
-Now every time before creating a piece of content, we can ask ourselves: “Will Steve and Paulina be interested in this piece of news?”; “Will they subscribe to get a 10% discount or not?”; “Will they like this blog post?”
+Knowing at least this kind of information will help you make your marketing campaigns more “alive”.
+Now every time before you decide to create content for your eCommerce site, ask yourself: “Will Steve and Paulina be interested in this piece of news?”; “Will they subscribe to get a 10% discount or not?”; “Will they like this blog post?”

-Spending some time and efforts studying your buyer personas will help you have increased interest to your online store site and its social pages.
-When you get to know your audience like your best friends your marketing campaigns’ results will pleasantly surprise you.
-Start exploring your customers today!
+Spending some time and efforts studying your buyer personas will help you have increased interest to your online store and its social pages.
+When you get to know your audience like your best friends and start making customer-based decisions, your marketing campaigns’ results will pleasantly surprise you.